 We would always advise implementing wellness and health coaching programmes that have been proven to work, with highly trained coaches that can help participants make meaningful change.
 In the era of COVID-19 and beyond, employers can no longer afford not to implement effective chronic disease prevention and management programmes – the cost of failing to do so is simply too great.

 Thanks for the insight into health coaching, Dr Wright.
-If you’d like to find out more about planning holistic wellness programmes, watch the video below and find out more about INTERVENT’s solutions for multinationals by contacting your MAXIS GBN representative or by clicking here.
+If you’d like to find out more about planning holistic wellness programmes, watch the video below and find out more about INTERVENT’s solutions for multinationals by contacting your MAXIS GBN representative or by clicking here.4

-3 In January 2021, INTERVENT’s Health and Wellness Coach Training and Education Programme received approval by NBHWC.
+1 INTERVENT International LLC incorporated and registered in United States of America whose registered office is at 340 Eisenhower Drive, Building 1400, Suite 17, Savannah, GA 31406, United States of America 2 Anon, National Board for Health & Wellness Coaches https://nbhwc.org/ (sourced April 2021) 3 In January 2021, INTERVENT’s Health and Wellness Coach Training and Education Programme received approval by NBHWC.
 The INTERVENT training programme, which is offered to all coaches employed by INTERVENT as well as to coaches from the community at large, was initially approved as a NBHWC transition programme in 2016.
+4 MAXIS GBN may receive fees, commissions and/or other remuneration from third parties in connection with the services we carry out for you.